ing-bank/lion/docs/docs/node-tools/providence-analytics/LocalConfiguration.md

 ### referenceCollections

 A list of file system paths.
-They can be defined relative from the current project root (`process.cwd()`) or they can be full paths.
+They can be defined relative from the current project root or they can be full paths.
 When a [MatchAnalyzer](../../../docs/node-tools/providence-analytics/analyzer.md) like `match-imports` or `match-subclasses` is used, the default reference(s) can be configured here.
 For instance: ['/path/to/@lion/form']

 An example: